Croydon East (UK Parliament constituency)

-Croydon East was a borough constituency represented in the House of Commons of the Parliament of the United Kingdom.
-It elected one Member of Parliament (MP) by the first past the post system of election.
+Croydon East is a borough constituency which returned one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom from 1950 to 1955 by the first past the post system of election.

+Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was re-established for the 2024 general election.
+It primarily comprises the abolished Croydon Central constituency – excluding Croydon town centre.

+Constituency profile

+The seat is mostly suburban, covering Addiscombe, Shirley, Selsdon and the planned settlement of New Addington which is linked by tram to Croydon itself.
+Incomes and house prices are above average for the UK.

 Politics and history

 Croydon East was a short-lived seat for the 1950 general election, creating three seats in the County Borough of Croydon from the previous two, taking in areas from the East Surrey constituency to the south.

 Croydon East took in areas of the former Croydon North and Croydon South constituencies, and East Surrey.
 It bordered Croydon West, Croydon North and East Surrey, and, when created, Beckenham.

 All three Croydon constituencies were abolished at the 1955 general election, re-creating Croydon South and creating Croydon North East and Croydon North West seats.

 For all of its history Croydon East had Conservative Members of Parliament.
 It saw three elections: the 1950 general election, the 1951 general election and a 1954 by-election.
 Prior to 1950, Croydon South had been held by Labour but most of its voters were re-drawn into Croydon West.